doc4d/4d-web-studio/docs/web-form-editor/using-web-form-editor.md

 * Using the Properties Panel:
     * Select the Button component, and under Style, choose a red color for the background
-    * Select the Button component, and in the properties panel, select the `bg-red-500` class in the CSS section.
+    * Select the Button component, and in the properties panel, select the `bg-red-500` class in the CSS section

 ### Overridden properties

 When you edit CSS using the properties panel, it overrides the CSS defined for the component (default styles and CSS classes applied).
 Overriden properties have a blue dot in front of them.

 ## Exporting styles as CSS classes for reuse